UPDATED: JULY 05, 2023 | 3 MIN READ

 How to get coverage on your parent’s health insurance plan

 The Affordable Care Act (ACA) allows children to stay on their parent’s plan until they turn 26.
 If you’re currently on your parent’s insurance and your 26th birthday isn’t approaching, you may not need to take any enrollment action.
-However, if you’re attending college in another town or state, check to see if medical providers accept your insurance.
+However, if you’re attending college in another town or state, check if medical providers accept your insurance.

 Getting health insurance from your school